-There's a silver lining in this comparison: the migrant crisis is far more addressable than the homelessness crisis.
-Homelessness is extremely complex and deep-rooted in the ills in our society.
-If there was an easy solution, smart minds and big hearts would have solved it.
+There is a silver lining in this comparison and it comes down to this: the migrant crisis is far more addressable than the homelessness crisis.
+The circumstances that lead to homelessness are extremely complex and deep-rooted in the ills in our society.
+If there was an easy solution, I firmly believe the smart minds and big hearts that have faced this problem before would have gotten close to solving it.
 For the migrant crisis, however - that problem has a solution, as you will see later in this document.
-For now, allow me to share a few of the major failures in this crisis, which will lend valuable context for those forthcoming solutions.
+For now, allow me to share a few more of what I would judge as failures, which will lend valuable context for those forthcoming solutions.